 This unprecedented period of no earnings growth reflects the endemic nature of low pay in this country and our weak employment rights framework.
 One-sided flexibility and insecure work, through late notice of shift changes and short-hours contracts, robs workers of financial certainty and leaves people vulnerable to short-term economic headwinds.
-We need higher wages and a new deal for workers, based on:
+We need higher wages and a solution that includes: